hammerheim-game/hammerheim-rules/3-warbands/dwarven-treasure-hunters.md

 warband, as it represents the Dwarfs outfitting themselves at their own stronghold.
 Later purchases of Gromril weapons are done using the price chart in the Mordheim rules.
-**The price of a suit of Gromril armor is cheaper for a starting warband to represent the relative ease with which Dwarfs can find such items in their own stronghold.
-Later purchases of Gromril armor must be done using the normal price chart in the Mordheim rules.
+**The price of a suit of Gromril armour is cheaper for a starting warband to represent the relative ease with which Dwarfs can find such items in their own stronghold.
+Later purchases of Gromril armour must be done using the normal price chart in the Mordheim rules.
 ##### Heroes